Implementing Database Permissions

 Another good solution to handle this complexity is to divide data into smaller chunks based on attributes.

 Imagine a design database that stores concepts planned for years ahead, along with items already in production.
 With data filtering, you can ensure that users only see what they’re authorized to see, even if a query nominally spans all records.
-This approach is especially valuable in database authorization, where filtering data at or near the source provides a more secure and efficient solution than discarding unwanted rows later in the application layer.
+This approach is especially valuable in database permissions, where filtering data at or near the source provides a more secure and efficient solution than discarding unwanted rows later in the application layer.

 Here’s a simple snippet demonstrating a basic check in Permit (Node.js):

-const { Permit } = require("permitio"); const permit = new Permit({ token: "<YOUR_API_KEY>" }); // Checking if a user can read a "document" const allowed = await permit.check({ user: "john@doe.com", action: "read", resource: "document:doc-123" }); if (allowed) { console.log("User is permitted to read this document."); } else { console.log("User is not permitted to read this document."); }
+const { Permit } = require("permitio"); const permit = new Permit({ token: "<YOUR_API_KEY>" }); // Checking if a user can read a "document" const allowed = await permit.check({ user: "john@doe.com", action: "read", resource: "document:doc-123" }); if (allowed) { console.log("User is permitted to read this document."); } else { console.log("User is not permitted to read this document."); }This allow-or-deny approach is often the first step.
+To enable data filtering—especially at scale—you can incorporate methods like bulk checks or partial evaluations to ensure only relevant rows are returned in the first place, which we’ll explore next.

 In many applications, permissions are defined by a role-based model (“admin,” “editor,” “viewer”) or by attributes such as the user’s department or the resource’s confidentiality level.
 The relationships between entities—like a manager overseeing a specific team—might also come into play.
 Regardless of the specific model (RBAC, ABAC, or ReBAC), data filtering builds on these rules to hide or reveal records and fields based on each user’s precise level of access.